RickSeymour/Police.uk-API-PHP-Curl-Class/README.txt

 Simply require the police.php and call methods from the $POLICE object Returns FALSE or a json decoded associative array

+Either edit police.php and insert your username and password (Available from http://www.police.uk/api/docs/signup/) or create a PHP script "inc.credentials.php" and set variables $username & $password

 require_once('police.php');